duttm/Hybrid_CG_Models_Peptides/README.md

 2. The Amber LEaP tool is used to build the initial AA peptide configuration. [http://ambermd.org/tutorials/pengfei/index.htm]
 3. The SPC/E water model is used to solvate peptide systems.

-## Instructions for Running Self-Assembly Simulations in CG representation:
+## Instructions for simulating a single CG V6K2 peptide in aqueous solution:

-1. Go to  ->simulation.bash
+1. Go to VnKm_Peptides/Coarse_Grained_Simulations/1peptide and open simulation_bash.bash
 2. You will need a GROAMCS executable to run this simulation.
 Please enter the path for the executable in the appropriate location.
-3. Run the script using: ./simulation.bash
+4. Run the script using: ./simulation_bash.bash
-4. The bash file will run the simulation for 1ns (may take around 5 hours on a regular Desktop computer).
+5. The bash file will run the simulation for 1ns (may take around 20 minutes on a regular Desktop computer).
-5. A file called as output-CG.gro would be dumped at the end of the simulation.
+6. A file called as output-CG.gro would be dumped at the end of the simulation.
 You can visualize this file using VMD [https://www.ks.uiuc.edu/Research/vmd/] or any other visulation software of your choice.
-6. In VMD, you will be able to see that the peptides are beginning to self-assemble into a nanorod.
-6. In order to get stable nanorods, please run the simulation for an additional 4 ns.
-(This can be done by changing the number of MD steps in the grompp_CG.mdp file)
+7. To analyze the simulation trajectory, please run the simulation for an additional 100 ns.
+(This can be done by changing the number of MD steps in the grompp.mdp file)
+8. Steps 1 to 7 can be repeated for the 8 peptide system.
+Go to VnKm_Peptides/Coarse_Grained_Simulations/8peptides to launch a new simulation.

 ### Additional Notes

-1. All potentials are located in Nanorod_Simulations->Pots
-2. For some versions of GROMACS, you may need to change certain features in the MDP file.
+1. For some versions of GROMACS, you may need to change certain features in the MDP file.
-3. You can hike the timestep after initial equilibration for faster self-assembly.
+2. You can hike the timestep after initial equilibratio.

 ### Compilation Notes:

-We have reproduced our results (formation of nanorod+ associated analysis) in following computational resources:
+We have reproduced our results in following computational resources:

-1. Stampede2 super computer provided by XSEDE (1 node that has 64 cores) [https://portal.xsede.org/tacc-stampede2]
+1. Bridges2 super computer provided by XSEDE (8 cores on RM-shared queue) [https://www.psc.edu/resources/bridges-2/user-guide-2/]
 2. Desktop computer (8 MPI threads)
 3. GROMACS versions: 5.1.2 and 2018.3